Michael Skupin: Philippines

-Legal troubles
+Criminal background

 On February 23, 2013, Skupin was arrested for driving on a suspended license, having an improper license plate, and lacking proof of insurance.
 His driver's license was revealed to have been suspended approximately 20 times dating back to 1999.

 In December 2013, Rob Wolchek, an investigative reporter for WJBK in Detroit, inducted Skupin into his "Hall of Shame" for an alleged Ponzi scheme involving Skupin's financial business, called Pay It Forward.
 Wolchek alleged that Skupin never paid his investors any of the promised dividends.

 On February 5, 2016, Skupin was arrested for his alleged role with Pay It Forward, being charged with five counts of larceny by conversion and one count of racketeering.
 Unrelated to these accusations, he was also charged with six counts of possession of child pornography, as such images, allegedly belonging to him, were discovered on his laptop while police were searching it during the Ponzi scheme investigation.
 Skupin's bond was set at US$350,000.
 On November 18, he was found guilty of four out of the six child pornography counts.
-A separate trial for his involvement with Pay It Forward took place November 21, during which he pled no contest to a single count of larceny by conversion, as part of a plea deal.
+A separate trial for his involvement with Pay It Forward took place November 21, during which he pleaded no contest to a single count of larceny by conversion, as part of a plea deal.
 He was sentenced to serve one to four years in prison for possession of child pornography, and four years' probation plus $31,800 in restitution for larceny.
 He was released on parole, on December 19, 2017, after serving a year in prison.
+His parole formally ended on January 3, 2021.